AstraZeneca says COVID-19 'vaccine for the world' can be 90% effective

 The AstraZeneca vaccine uses a modified version of a chimpanzee cold virus to deliver instructions to cells to fight the target virus, a different approach from Pfizer and Moderna, which rely on new technology known as messenger RNA (mRNA).

-AstraZeneca will now prepare regulatory submission of the data to authorities around the world with a framework for conditional or early approval.
-It will also seek an emergency use listing from the WHO to speed up availability in poor countries.
+AstraZeneca will now prepare regulatory submission of the data to regulators around the world and seek an emergency use listing from the WHO to speed up availability in poor countries.

-Additional reporting by Aakash Jagadeesh Babu, Alistair Smout, Ruma Paul and Ludwig Burger; Writing by Peter Graff and Bill Berkrot; Editing by Guy Faulconbridge, Christopher Cushing, Carmel Crimmins and Edward Tobin
+Additional reporting by Aakash Jagadeesh Babu, Alistair Smout, Ruma Paul, Ludwig Burger and Emma Farge; Writing by Peter Graff and Bill Berkrot; Editing by Guy Faulconbridge, Christopher Cushing, Carmel Crimmins and Edward Tobin

 Our Standards: The Thomson Reuters Trust Principles.